Srping is here- at least that's what the calendar says.

 Never too Early to Plan for Shearing

-Tom is happy to shear smaller herds (20 and under).
+Tom is happy to shear smaller herds (20 and under) of alpacas and llamas.
 And if the job seems too big for us, we will recommend someone with whom we have had good experiences.
 Becky got to work with a lot of shearers last spring as the Fiber Frauen did their live fleece sorting.
-Our shearing services include teth and nail trimming and fiber collection for maximum harvest.
+Our shearing services include teeth and nail trimming and fiber collection for maximum harvest.

 Our schedule fills up quickly, so call us today.

 We will be shearing our herd on May 3 & 4th here at the farm.
 Anybody interested in watching this process is welcome to come over anytime.
 Wear old clothes and you might just be "volunteered" to lend a hand.

 I am very excited to announce that I am officially a Certified Sorter of Huacaya and Suri fiber.
 I passed the written and practical portions of the tests.
 I can now sort without sending in samples to be checked by another sorter.
 Anyone interested in having their fiber graded and sorted can contact me.
 Sorted fiber results in more consistent, smoother and higher quality products.
 We've done sorting demonstrations at the Minesota Alpaca Expo and the Wisconsin Alpaca and Fiber Fest in April.

 Our Newest Member

 It is with great sadness that we announce the passing of our beloved Willow.
 She was hit by a car one night in March.